Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): Universal distillation of matching models with real data

-Since now all expectations are linear and can be estimated, the final step is to compute the expectation over all points $x_t^\theta$ and times $t$ and minimize it over the generator distribution $p_{\theta}$. \paragraph{Summary.} We build a universal distillation framework as a single min-max optimization \eqref{eq: Inv loss no data}, implicitly minimizing squared $\ell_2$-distance between teacher and student functions.
+\paragraph{Summary.} We build a universal distillation framework as a single min-max optimization \eqref{eq: Inv loss no data}, implicitly minimizing squared $\ell_2$-distance between teacher and student functions.
 When real and generated probability paths match, these functions match as well, and the distance attains its minimum. \begin{theorem}[\textbf{Real data generator minimizes UID loss}] Let teacher $f^* := \argmin_f \mathcal{L}_{\text{UM}}(f, p_0^*)$ be the minimizer of UM loss (Def. \ref{def: UM loss}) on real data $p_0^* \in \mathcal{P}(\R^D)$.
-Then real data generator $G_{\theta^*}$, s.t. $p_0^{\theta^*} = p_0^*$, is a solution to the min-max optimization of \textbf{Universal Inverse Distillation (UID) loss} $\mathcal{L}_{\text{UID}}(f, p_0^\theta)$ over fake function $f$ and generator distribution $p_0^\theta$
+Then, real data generator $G_{\theta^*}$ s.t. $p_0^{\theta^*} = p_0^*$ is a solution to the min-max optimization of \textbf{Universal Inverse Distillation (UID) loss} $\mathcal{L}_{\text{UID}}(f, p_0^\theta)$ over fake function $f$ and generator distribution $p_0^\theta$: